W4KRL/IoT-Kits-Firmware/README.md

 Save the file.
 ## Configuration of APRS_config.h
 Only sketches using APRS need an APRS_config.h file.
+You must have a valid amateur radio license to use APRS.

 Information needed:
 - latitude (decimal degrees, positive for north, negative for south)